Ranked #1 Children's Hospital by U.S. News & World Report

 The cochlear implant team includes audiologists who specialize in optimizing hearing through cochlear implants.
 Services we provide include:

-To find out more about the Cochlear Implant Program at Boston Children's Hospital at Waltham, visit our Cochlear Implant Program page.
+To find out more about the Cochlear Implant Program at Boston Children's at Waltham, visit our Cochlear Implant Program page.

 Hearing Loss Experience Journal

 The Hearing Loss Experience Journal is a collection of stories, pictures, and personal experiences contributed by children, teens, and young adults who are deaf or hard of hearing and their families.
 It represents the “collective wisdom” of these families as well as their health care providers.
 Read the journal here.